jhirono/multipews/README.md

 3. Managed Idnetity configuration on Studio UX for the additionally attached storage

 ### Known Issues
+* Your A record for AzureML workspace in private dns zone will be overwritten by 2nd PE creation.
+Do Action 2 of [this section](#how-to-create-2nd-pe-for-azureml-workspace).
-* Please create an AzureML workpsace PE for Workload VNet to choose workload vnet information on AzureML studio UX.
+* Create an AzureML workpsace PE for Workload VNet to choose workload vnet information on AzureML studio UX.
   * If you want to create compute in Client VNet, please use following templates.
 [Compute Instance](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.machinelearningservices/machine-learning-compute-create-computeinstance), [Compute Cluster](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.machinelearningservices/machine-learning-compute-create-amlcompute), [AKS](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.machinelearningservices/machine-learning-compute-create-akscompute).
 * Notebook on Studio UX can be used only from the 2nd PE's VNet, in this case, Client VNet.
 This is a bug to be fixed.
-* Multiple PE creations with the same private DNS zones overwrite your original DNS A record in private end zones.
-In that case, please update your A records in your private DNS zones.